Jerry-Jie-Xie/Jerry-Jie-Xie.github.io/_pages/about.md

 **Short Bio**
 ======
-I am an Associate Professor in School of Computer and Electronic Information / School of Artificial Intelligence at Nanjing Normal University.
+I am an Associate Professor in the School of Computer and Electronic Information / School of Artificial Intelligence at Nanjing Normal University.
-Before join NNU, I was an Associate Professor at Jiangnan University and a Postdoctoral Research Fellow at University of Waterloo.
+Before joining NNU, I was an Associate Professor at Jiangnan University and a Postdoctoral Research Fellow at the University of Waterloo.
 I obtained my PhD degree from Queensland University of Technology.
-My bachelor and master degree are obtained from Shanghai University.
+My bachelor's and master's degrees are obtained from Shanghai University.

 **Academic Service**